adamsilver/adamsilver.io-jekyll/_posts/2015-10-09-designing-honestly-for-the-web.md

 Have you ever used, designed or built a drop down select menu without a submit button?
 I have.
 When you select an option, the page refreshes and this simple bending comes with a host of [problems for the user](/articles/misusing-the-select-control/).
 The point is, a select box is meant to be used for input, not for navigation; that is what links are for.

 Another useful thing about the web, is that browsers and devices get better all the time.
 When you design honestly, the experience gets better and better all by itself with zero effort from the designer &mdash; for proof just interact with a form on your mobile and notice how the device helps you do that.

-*Designing dishonestly not only costs the user, but costs the developer time and the business money, but that is a topic for another day.
-You might get away with the odd bit of dishonest design, but why would you want to?*
+Designing dishonestly not only costs the user, but costs the developer time and the business money. **You might get away with the odd bit of dishonest design, but why would you want to?**

-If you're designing a product for the web, then design for the web. **Be honest.
-Design honestly.**